 Other Ways to Find Internships

 Of course, hireBING is not the only tool that can or should be using to identify internship opportunities!
 General and niche job search sites, academic departments, and networking are all important components of a comprehensive search.
 The Fleishman Center’s searchable digital resource library links to a myriad of relevant resources.
 You are strongly encouraged to visit the Fleishman Center to discuss your unique internship search goals with a staff member who can help you to develop a targeted strategy for your search.

-Binghamton recognizes that while internships are important experiences to have on your résumé, unpaid opportunities are not always financially feasible.
-To alleviate some of this burden, the Fleishman Center administers the Student Affairs Internship Fund, an opportunity for Binghamton students to receive up to $5,000 in funding for unpaid summer internships.
-Learn more.
+Binghamton recognizes that although internships are important experiences to have on your résumé, unpaid opportunities are not always financially feasible.
+To alleviate some of this burden, the Fleishman Center administers several internship funds, including the Student Affairs Internship Fund, which awards up to $5,000 in funding for unpaid summer internships.